BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 A: You will be required to define a limit.

 **Q: Is there any way I can check for myself the actual CPU consumption of running pods in my project?"**
-A: There is a way which requires you to make use of the `oc` client versus using the web console.
+A: There is a way that requires you to make use of the `oc` client versus using the web console.
 Additional math will be required past this point as there is no way of automating this in a cross-platform fashion using just `oc`.

 ```bash
 oc adm top pod